albanpuech/risky-biscuits-project/README.md

 Hot and warm summers show very similar average scores.
 There is however a much larger difference with cold summer which shows lower scores across all categories.

-### Conclusion on climate and reviews
+### Conclusion on climate and scores

 🍺 First of all, there appears to be a correlation between the climatic conditions and the average ratings.
 Climate is known to influence personality traits, and it may also influence beer preferences.

 🍺 What we have seen is that areas with hot summers also have larger beer scores, which could be because of the social and refreshing aspects of beer consumption in warmer areas.

 🍺 On the other hand, we have also observed that colder climates are associated with lower scores, which may come from the fact that people in colder climates have higher expectations or different standards of beer.
 This may be because they put more emphasis on the quality or taste of beers.

 🍺 The appearance score was the most stable one across the different climate regions, maybe because it is also the hardest criterion to rate, as opposed to the palate and the taste that may have a larger impact on people's beer appreciation.

 ## 🍻 Climate and styles of beers